piyush-agrawal6/Javascript-Interview-Questions/README.md

 Click :star:if you like the project and follow [@PiyushAgrawal](https://www.linkedin.com/in/piyush-agrawal-me/) for more updates.

-From basic to advanced: Test how well you know JavaScript, refresh your knowledge a bit, or prepare for your coding interview! :rocket: I update this repo regularly with new questions
+- From basic to advanced: Test how well you know JavaScript, refresh your knowledge a bit, or prepare for your coding interview! :rocket: I update this repo regularly with new questions
+- A complete JavaScript interview handbook/series containing all the topics from basic level to advance.
+This Series consists of 45+ important topics with related questions and answers.
 ---

 ### Topics covered in the series